lana-20/api-gateway-sdet/README.md

 Let the Adaptor decide how many calls to make and to which Microservices.
 Not from the Client side.
 Client send an n-number of requests (10, 20 ...
 100), the API GW decides how to send them.
 Client just clicks on Homepage, Trends, Deals, etc.

+I can improve my design/diagram.
+I have the Static Html Homepage [Microservice], which is not a part of the Business Logic.
+It's a simple homepage, static content.
+I can decommission the Static Content Html from the Microservices Web App site and define/place it at the aPI GW level.
+No need to call the actial app server.

+...

+__Feature # 4__
+- Static Content stored at the API GW level

+...

+Client sends Request via API GW and gets the response back form the 'Trending Products' Miscroservice - the 50 products that are available between 10-11 am.
+But what if the Client send another Request at 10:10, then another at 10:15 am and 10:20 am, and so forth (multiple times until 11 am).
+Every time the Client sends the Request, they hit this particular Microservice and a Response back.
+It's unnecessary, because every time the product count remains the same.
+The next list of available trending product becomes available after one hour.
+Once this hour expires at 11 am, I get the next list with the next 50 products available.

+What to do?
+Set __Caching__ at the API GW level.
+The 1st time the Request is sent to this particular Microservice, the Response is sent back, and the 50 products are stored in the Cache, eg, at 10 am.
+After 10 minutes, at 10:10 am, I send another request to the API GW.
+The Gateway has the intelligence to understand that the Client requests a list of the current Trending Products.
+It does not call the Microservice any longer.
+There's no point in calling the same Microservice again and again (with the same request), while the product output remains the same.
+It's better to retrieve the Response from the Cache only.

+This is the biggest advantage of Caching.
+The same Response is given back the Client up until 11 am.
+I can define/configure a threshold timeout of 1 hour at the API GW level.
+After 1 hour, the  Cache with 50 products gets deleted/detroyed.
+At 11 am the Request is sent again to the API GW.
+Then again this particular Microservice gets called, retrieving the next 50 Trending Products.
+And again the new 50 products get stored in the Cache for the next 1 hour until 12 pm.

+The Cache is always handled at the API GW level, not at the Business Logic/WebApp/Microservice level.

+__Feature #5__
+- Caching

+Example: In my web app I provide different videos.
+There are some video APIs, meaning _fast_ streaming APIs and _slow_ streaming APIs.

+...

+Client # 1 sends a Request from a Mobile device.
+What to do?
+Define Routing at the device level.
+When Request comes via Mobile, I need a low-quality video.
+The Low Quality video Microservice responds back and provides the Client with a low-quality video  on their phone (mobile device).

+Client # 2 wants an API and sends a Request from a Desktop.
+The Router determines that the request comes from the desktop device, and the Desktop route is taken.
+The Router defines that desktop request should go to (call) the HD Quality content [microservice], where HD-quality videos are available.
+IT responds back and routes over to the Desktop Client.
+Then the Desktop [browser] Client is able to view high-quality videos.

+Router defines which  route to take - Mobile or Desktop?
+I configure this at the API GW level.

+__Feature # 7__
+- Load Balancer

+...

+__Feature # 8__
+- Protocol Adaptor

+...

+__Feature # 9__
+- Monitoring

+...

+__Feature # 10__
+- Billing

+...